-- · Saying "Hello" makes people feel welcomed. - Using people's pronouns when addressing team members and patients. - Holding the elevator open for someone that requires assistance. - Learning some basic, essential conversational signs to better communicate with the deaf community and team members. - Providing interpreter & deaf/hearing impaired services.
+- Saying "Hello" makes people feel welcomed. - Using people's pronouns when addressing team members and patients. - Holding the elevator open for someone that requires assistance. - Learning some basic, essential conversational signs to better communicate with the deaf community and team members. - Remember, that under the law, when dealing with patients who speak foreign languages or are deaf/hearing impaired, it is our responsibility to provide interpretation services to them, even if they seem proficient.
+If immediate assistance is need the language line is recommended.

 Another way to embrace diversity and inclusion in the workplace is to call people by their names.
 Calling people by their names make them feel welcomed, respected and valued.
-Continually calling team member by the wrong name or mispronouncing their name, after being told the correct way, makes people feel uncomfortable, and it reduces their individuality as people, which can feel extremely invalidating.
+Continually calling team member by the wrong name or mispronouncing their name, after being told the correct way, makes people feel uncomfortable, and it reduces their individuality as people , which can feel extremely invalidating.